by Amy Hautman Bates

 It wasn’t until my daughter left for college I and I was offered an artist’s residency in Arizona that I circled back to myself.
 For two weeks I lived alone in the middle of the desert.

 No computer, no TV, no family.
 I was completely disconnected from my usual world, and I had never felt so alive!
 I arrived at this place with only the light of the moon to guide my floating body between tall sage bushes to my little adobe cabin.
 I had been transported to another land.
 The warm wind purred and coyotes howled in the distance.
 I felt complete peace.

 Everything during that time was magical.
 Of course there were the spectacular sunsets and the fabulous mountains and beautiful vistas.
 But those things were no more or less awe inspiring than anything else.
-I was completely in tuned with it ALL.
+I was completely in tune with it ALL.
 I found a tiny seedpod shaped like a spiral funnel with a sharp point at the bottom.
-Immediately I understood the perfect design of this pod and how the wind could drive this spiral down into the ground with perfect efficiency so that it could live on.
+Immediately, I understood the perfect design of this pod and how the wind could drive this spiral down into the ground with perfect efficiency so that it could live on.
 In the night, crowds of prairie dogs would chit and chatter and push their sweet little paws under my door.
 I never saw them during the day.
 But I knew they were very much present.
 Everyday, I painted, and walked, and dreamed.
 Every second was bliss.
 I have held that state of dreamlike completeness ever since.
 Things swirl around me, but they are not in me.
 I am free.